-The financial assets measured at FVTOCI correspond to investments in hedge funds whose quotation is considered level 1 for fair value purposes.
+Financial assets measured at FVTOCI correspond to investments in hedge funds whose quotation is considered level 1 for fair value purposes.

 The financial investments valued at FVTPL relate to investment funds held at financial institutions.
-During 2022, the Group sold a large part of these investments, resulting in a decrease of the outstanding position.
-These financial assets are also considered level 1 for fair value purposes.
+These financial assets are considered level 3 for fair value purposes.